-Thank you to everyone who contributed their picks for the Best Parks for Toddlers!
-It’s a great list of options… why not visit them all?!
+Kidlist readers throughout the years have contributed to this list of the best playgrounds for toddlers.
+It’s a great list of options in the western suburbs!
 We checked out all of the following playgrounds so we could give you a sneak peek of what you will find there.

 Brancato Park, Countryside